kharikri/CarND-MPC-Project/README.md

 *Lf* is a constant based on the turning radius of the car and *dt* is the time difference between the state at *t+1* and at *t*.

 There are also two error components *cte* and *eψ*.
 The *cte* is the cross-track-error or the distance from the center of the car to the center of the road.
 The *eψ* is the difference between the calculated angle of the road and the heading.
-Both of these are calculated by comparing the car's actual location and heading with that predicted by the fitted polynomial of the road waypoints, in the following way:
+Both are calculated by comparing the car's actual location and heading with that predicted by the fitted polynomial of the road waypoints, in the following way:

 ![alt text](https://github.com/kharikri/CarND-MPC-Project/blob/master/equations/StateEq2.png)

 ## Timestep Length and Elapsed Duration (N & dt)

 The timestep length *N* is how many states we *lookahead* in the future and the timestep frequency *dt* is how much time elapses between actuations.
 The values chosen for *N* and *dt* are 10 and 0.1 respectively.
 These values were recommended in the tutorial.
-A smaller *N* does not take advantage of the lookahead aspect of the algorithm and the ride is erractic.
+A smaller *N* does not take advantage of the lookahead aspect of the algorithm and the ride is erratic.
 A large *N* was computationally expensive. *N* equal to 10 and *dt* equal to 0.1 was the best option to keep the vehicle on the track in my experiments.

 ## Polynomial Fitting and MPC Preprocessing

 The waypoints are transformed from map to the vehicle's space.
 After doing this, the waypoints are in reference to the vehicle and its  x and y coordinates are at the origin (0, 0) and the orientation angle is also zero.

-I then fit these transformed waypoints with a third degree polynomial.
+I then fit these transformed waypoints with a third-degree polynomial.

 ## Model Predictive Control with Latency